 The Postgraduate Certificate in Genomic Medicine is part of the suite of part-time, postgraduate courses in Genomic Medicine designed to further educate suitably qualified NHS healthcare professionals and science graduates with an interest in the clinical application of genomics.
-These courses aim to prepare interested professionals for the future adoption of genomic technologies and the increasing use of genomic information as part of the diagnostic and treatment pathway.

 Course Dates